Sweden, Finland and Estonia to look at new evidence on 1994 ferry sinking

 The ship sank about 22 nautical miles from Uto island in less than 85 metres of water.

-Reporting by Simon Johnson in Stockholm and Andrius Sytas in Vilnius; Editing by Gareth Jones
+Reporting by Simon Johnson, Helena Soderpalm and Johan Ahlander in Stockholm and Andrius Sytas in Vilnius; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.